ral-facilities/inventory-management-system-api/README.md

 ### Adding units and usage statuses

-Units and usage statuses should be added to the MongoDB database using `mongoimport` on the provided units and usage statues files found at
+Units and usage statuses should be added to the MongoDB database using `mongoimport` on the provided units and usage statuses files found at
 `/data/units.json` and `/data/usage_statuses.json` respectively.
 If additional units and usage statuses are being added to these files, ensure that the `_id` values are valid `ObjectIds`.

 #### Updating a local MongoDB instance